cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 particular CBOR data item and the implementation decoding that stream know the semantic meaning of each item in the data flow.
 Their primary purpose in this specification is to define common data types such as dates.
-A secondary purpose is to allow optional tagging when the decoder is a generic CBOR decoder that might be able to benefit from hints about the content of items.
-Understanding the semantic tags is optional for a decoder; it can just jump over the initial bytes of the tag and interpret the tagged data item itself.
+A secondary purpose is to provide conversion hints when it is foreseen that the CBOR data item needs to be translated into a different format, requiring hints about the content of items.
+Understanding the semantics of tags is optional for a decoder; it can just jump over the initial bytes of the tag (that encode the tag number) and interpret the tag content itself, presenting both tag number and tag content to the application.

 A tag applies semantics to the data item it encloses.
-Thus, if tag A encloses tag B, which encloses data item C, tag A applies to the result of applying tag B on data item C.  That is, a tagged item is a data item consisting of a tag number and an enclosed value.
-The content of the tagged item (the enclosed data item) is the data item (the value) that is being tagged.
+Thus, if tag A encloses tag B, which encloses data item C, tag A applies to the result of applying tag B on data item C.  That is, a tag is a data item consisting of a tag number and an enclosed value.
+The content of the tag (the enclosed data item) is the data item (the value) that is being tagged.

 IANA maintains a registry of tag numbers as described in {{ianatags}}.